autonity/docs.autonity.org/content/docs/reference/cli/_index.md

 Command-line tools for interacting with an Autonity Go Client are provided by:

-- Autonity `aut` CLI tool.
+- Autonity `autcli` tool.
 A Python command-line RPC client for Autonity.
 The tool provides access to Autonity Contract and ERC20 token contract interfaces.

 <!-- - Autonity NodeJS Console.
 A Node.JS JavaScript runtime environment for executing RPC calls.
 Autonity NodeJS console provides access to Ethereum Web3 Namespace and Autonity Contract interfaces. -->

-For `aut` CLI installation, usage, and command-line options see Reference [Setup aut CLI](/account-holders/setup-autcli/).
+For `autcli` installation, usage, and command-line options see Reference [Setup Autonity CLI](/account-holders/setup-autcli/).

 ## Command-line options